Mary Greenleaf Clement Leavitt: Death

 Towards the end of her life, Leavitt fell out with WCTU leadership, and ultimately resigned from the organization.
 Looking back, she told interviewers that her greatest accomplishment was not her temperance efforts, but instead building fellowship among the world's women.
 "The greatest value of my years of work lies in the impetus the labors of a woman have given to development among women in remote places."
-Mary Greenleaf Clement Leavitt, born Mary Clement, died at her home at 18 Huntington Avenue in Boston on February 5, 1912.
-The fate of the New England schoolteacher's ex-husband, Thomas H. Leavitt, a Vermont native and Boston real estate broker whom she married in 1857, was not chronicled – nor whether he enjoyed alcoholic beverages.
-Mrs. Leavitt's daughter Amy, educated at her mother's "Mrs. Mary Clement Leavitt's Private School in Boston", later became a translator and musician after graduating from the New England Conservatory of Music.
-Since the mid-1880s Agnes managed a studio in Brockton where she sold her paintings and taught art.
+She died at her home at 18 Huntington Avenue in Boston on February 5, 1912.

+The fate of the New England schoolteacher's ex-husband, Thomas H. Leavitt, a Vermont native and Boston real estate broker whom she married in 1857, was not chronicled.

+Her daughter Amy, educated at "Mrs. Mary Clement Leavitt's Private School in Boston", later became a translator and musician after graduating from the New England Conservatory of Music. while her daughter, Agnes, had, since the mid-1880s, managed a studio in Brockton where she sold paintings and taught art.